Juliasule/SQL-Project/README.md

-# SQL-Project
+# My First Repository Project
-This is where I will be documenting my SQL project
+This is where I will be documenting my Learnings
 # LITA-PROJECT

 [Project Overview](#project-overview)